 — Isaiah 53:12

-We see in this portrait the horizontal aspect of this covenant as he connects Himself with transgressors through a burden bearing, sin paying, covenant on the cross, as shown by the "et" (אֵ֥ת) in the middle of the second line.
-The "et" (אֵ֥ת) shows us who accomplished this, that is the one and only Alpha and Omega, the strong sin bearer on the cross.
+We see in this portrait the horizontal aspect of this covenant as he connects Himself with transgressors through a burden-bearing, sin paying, covenant on the cross, as shown by the "et" (אֵ֥ת) in the middle of the second line.
+The "et" (אֵ֥ת) shows us who accomplished this, the Alpha and Omega, the strong sin-bearer on the cross.

 Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.

-The writer of Hebrews gives us the vertical aspect of this strong covenant cross beam.
+The writer of Hebrews gives us the vertical aspect of this covenant cross beam.